 Entertainment and Activities

-Activities on board are mellow, analog and old school.
+Activities on board the Alaska ferry are mellow, analog and old school.
 In addition to any entertainment you bring with you (books, kindles, TV/Movies downloaded, cards, bananagrams, drawing, painting, photography) you can also pass the time looking for whales (bring binoculars for this and patience); working on of the puzzles that are on tables around the ferry, playing a game that happens to be in the lounge or watching a movie shown in the recliner lounge/theater.
 The ferry is also a great place to make new friends, generally people riding the ferry are friendly (but will also give you your space).

-On the ferry you are very likely to see porpoises, whales and eagles, and often seals or otters.
+On the Alaska ferry you are very likely to see porpoises, whales and eagles, and often seals or otters.
 The best way to see wildlife is to spend a lot of time looking at the water.
 The ship’s crew will often (but not always) make an announcement when whales are spotted.
 You can further increase your whale watching by bringing a pair of binoculars.

 Get to Know your ship, Explore and Have fun!